robbintt/flatagents/sdk/python/examples/helloworld/README.md

-# DeclarativeAgent HelloWorld Demo
+# FlatAgent HelloWorld Demo

 A simple "Hello, World!" project that demonstrates how to use the `flatagents` library.

 The demo involves an agent that attempts to build the string "Hello, World!" by querying an LLM one character at a time.
 It showcases the core components of the library, including:
-- Using a `DeclarativeAgent` from YAML configuration.
+- Using a `FlatAgent` from YAML configuration.
 - Tracking execution statistics like cost and API calls.

 ## Prerequisites